AlgoLab/PIntron/index.markdown

 Finally, the resulting introns are reconciliated and classified according to general biological criteria.

 Please cite the following paper when using **PIntron**:
 Yuri Pirola, Raffaella Rizzi, Ernesto Picardi, Graziano Pesole, Gianluca Della Vedova and Paola Bonizzoni.
-*PIntron: A fast method for gene structure prediction via maximal pairings of a pattern and a text,*
+*PIntron: A fast method for gene structure prediction via maximal pairings of a pattern and a text.*
 BMC Bioinformatics 2012, 13(Suppl 5):S2 [doi:10.1186/1471-2105-13-S5-S2](http://dx.doi.org/10.1186/1471-2105-13-S5-S2)

 The program is developed and heavily tested on Linux, but it should